foundev/foundev.github.io/_posts/2010-07-16-anti-pattern-too-much-of-your-application-is-about-interacting-with-external-resources.md

   - Anti-Patterns
 redirect_from: "/blogs/rssvihla/archive/2010/07/15/anti-pattern-too-much-of-your-application-is-about-interacting-with-external-resources.aspx/"
 ---
+<h1>Anti-Pattern: Too much of your application is about interacting with external resources</h1>
 Firstly, what am I talking about?
 Applications that meet some of the following descriptions:

   1. Stored procedures with a fair amount of conditional logic or complicated business rules buried in a sub-query (some would argue sprocs at all).